muntedpissmole/PCCS/README.md

 # Pissmole Camping Control System (PCCS)

 ## Overview
-The Pissmole Camping Control System (PCCS) is a Raspberry Pi-based solution designed to manage camping equipment.
-It integrates hardware components such as PCA boards, sensors, and relays with a user-friendly interface featuring a neomorphism theme.
-PCCS aims to control lighting, monitor environmental data (e.g., temperature, GPS), and enhance the camping experience through automated and intuitive controls.
+The Pissmole Camping Control System (PCCS) is a Raspberry Pi-based solution designed to manage camper trailer electronics.
+It controls PWM lighting, lighting scenes based on time of sunsset/sunrise offset, general purpose relay control, GPS for sunset/sunrise/date/time and coordinates calculations, reed switch monitoring for panel doors and drawers, temperature, battery voltage and water tank level monitoring with a user-friendly interface featuring a neomorphism theme with dark and light options.

 ## Changelog